JohanaComlan/NFT-Copyright-Checker/README.md

 - `README.md` – This documentation file

 This structure ensures separation of concerns between frontend views, backend APIs, and blockchain integration logic, making the codebase more maintainable and extensible.

+> Note:This repository contains the frontend and API routes used in deployment.
+For full architectural details, smart contract logic, image hashing algorithms, and verification design, please refer to the accompanying project report.